montagejs/collections/README.md

 frequently used items toward the root such that they can be accessed the most quickly.  `sorted-set` and `sorted-map` are backed by a splay tree.

-All "map" implementations use an underlying "set" implementation.
-Any map can be implemented trivially atop a set by wrapping "compare", "equals", or "hash" to operate on the key of an item.
+All map implementations use an underlying set implementation.
+Any map can be implemented trivially atop a set by wrapping `compare`, `equals`, or `hash` to operate on the key of an item.

-The default equality comparison function is `===` or `Object.equals` if it is shimmed.
-The default comparator uses `>` and `<` or `Object.compare` if that has been shimmed.
+The sorted set has a `root` node.
+Each node has a `left` and `right` property, which may be null.
+Nodes are returned by all of the "find" functions, and provided as the `key` argument to callbacks.

 Both `sorted-set` and `sorted-map` implement a `log` function which can produce NPM-style visualizations of the internal state of the sorted